06.05, Katowice AWS Summit Poland

 It is not possible to parametrize everything inside resource, amount and stage types of a pipeline has to be defined statically, like:

-Stage 1: Defining Source, which, in our case, is a private GitHub repository.
+1. Defining Source, which, in our case, is a private GitHub repository.
 Target branch and OAuth token are stored in AWS SSM ParameterStore.

-Stage 2: Referencing already created CodeBuild project for Ansible playbooks execution.
+2. Referencing already created CodeBuild project for Ansible playbooks execution.

-Stage 3: Referencing Lambda function that is already on place with all required variables.
+3. Referencing Lambda function that is already on place with all required variables.

-Code: Definition of CodePipeline project and stages in Terraform
+Definition of CodePipeline project and stages in Terraform_

 Lambda notification to Slack channel configuration

-Our AWS Lambda function is using Python 3.7 runtime which, at that moment, provides boto3 - 1.9.221 botocore-1.12.221 and Amazon Linux v1 under lying environment.
+Our AWS Lambda function is using Python 3.7 runtime which, at that moment, provides boto3 - 1.9.221 botocore-1.12.221 and Amazon Linux v1 underlying environment.
 Besides libraries imported in pipeline_slack_notification.py script, it will also require requests package to post message into Slack channel.
-Message will contain information about Pipeline URL, AWS account ID, region, date, pipeline name and a commit ID with the change, as described inmessage.json template.
+Message will contain information about Pipeline URL, AWS account ID, region, date, pipeline name and a commit ID with the change, as described in message.json template:

 To get commit ID we are using commit.py function.
 Here AWS SDK for Python (Boto3) is looking for current CodePipeline and last execution (commit) ID.

-Code: Python script that gets information about last commit ID used in CodePipeline.
+Python script that gets information about last commit ID used in CodePipeline.

 Main function (pipeline_slack_notification.py) is taking care of sending messages to the Slack.
 Achieving this will require following environment variables: